Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Conclusion

 \section{Conclusion}

-In this study, we proposed five selection guidelines for geographical SMR protocols.
+In this study, we proposed five selection guidelines for geo-replicated SMR protocols.
 We constructed latency estimation models for the consensus process of five representative CFT-SMR protocols and simulated their performance under various conditions to formulate these guidelines.
-Correlation coefficients between the latency estimated by the models and the actual latency were 0.976 or higher, thereby demonstrating its high accuracy.
+Correlation coefficients between the latency estimated by the models and the actual latency were 0.932 or higher, and the RMSE was 16.9 ms or lower, thereby demonstrating its high accuracy.
 In addition, we implemented SMR on a cloud service to measure metrics that could not be evaluated through simulations.
 A service designer can easily select the best SMR protocol suited to their service requirements using these guidelines.
-In addition, our models allowed us to predict the responsiveness of a geographical SMR service with high precision.
-The classification characteristics of these protocols are expected to contribute to the development of new geographical SMR protocols.
+In addition, our models allowed us to predict the responsiveness of a geo-replicated SMR service with high precision.
+The classification characteristics of these protocols are expected to contribute to the development of new geo-replicated SMR protocols.

+We plan to expand our models to include BFT-SMR and other CFT-SMR protocols that are not considered here.
+Further, we will develop selection guidelines that consider throughput, another crucial performance metric, in addition to latency.

+\begin{acknowledgment} This work was supported by JSPS KAKENHI Grant Numbers JP20KK0232 and JP22K11971. \end{acknowledgment}

+\begin{biography} \profile[fig/kohya-shiozaki.jpg]{Kohya Shiozaki}{ received the B.E.~and M.E.~degrees from Toyohashi University of Technology, Japan, in 2023 and 2025, respectively.
+He is currently a Ph.D.~student at Toyohashi University of Technology.
+His research interests include distributed systems. } \profile[fig/nakamura-junya.jpeg]{Junya Nakamura}{ received the B.E.~and M.E.~degrees from Toyohashi University of Technology, Japan, in 2006 and 2008, respectively, and the Ph.D.~in Information Science and Technology from Osaka University in 2014.
+He is currently an associate professor at Information and Media Center, Toyohashi University of Technology.
+His research interests include theoretical and practical aspects of distributed algorithms and systems.
+He is a member of ACM, IEEE, IEEE Computer Society, IEICE, and IPSJ.} \end{biography}